 I think we all have traumatic childhood memories of that one teacher who hated their job.
 The difference was, we couldn't drop out of elementary school every time we were assigned an unhappy teacher, but your language learners can!
-Good teachers make for good classrooms and good classrooms make for growing schools and returning customers.
+Good teachers make for good classrooms (even great at-home classrooms) and good classrooms make for growing schools and returning customers.

 Of course, during COVID-19, keeping up morale goes deeper than just getting a good espresso maker in the staff room and giving good Christmas bonuses.
 Many teachers are teaching online for the first time and for experienced educators, being a beginner again can be very frustrating.
 Let's look at the best ways to keep morale high for your teaching staff at your language school.

 In this article, we'll discuss: